paulranum11/SPLiT-Seq_demultiplexing/README.md

 - The average number of reads per cell was 3158.68 with a standard deviation of 52,999.93

 # Latest Updates
 - Jan-16-2019 - HUGE update to dramatically increase speed.
-STEP1 and STEP2 were completely rewritten to make use of hashing and python dictionaires.
+STEP1 and STEP2 were completely rewritten to make use of hashing and python dictionaries.
 Big thanks to Charlie Whitmore for making this possible!
 - Dec-18-2018 - Added support for reads containing sequencing errors.
 The number of permissible errors is defined by the user using -e 'number' (default = 1).
 - Nov-25-2018 - Speed was dramatically improved through modifications to the matepair identification step.